AndysTMC/NextFlowNYC/README.md

 Three different models were trained and evaluated in this project: **t-6**, **u-12**, and **v-18**.
 These models represent variations in training parameters, specifically the batch size used during training.
 The models were trained on data from 2011-2016 and tested on data from 2017-2020.

+It is important to note that t-6 was initially trained with a batch size of 32 (1 epoch per year).
+This model was then loaded and continued training with a batch size of 256 (2 epochs per year), resulting in u-7, which further trained on data from 2011-2016.
+Subsequently, u-12 was loaded and continued training with a batch size of 1024 (3 epochs per year), re-training the data from 2011-2016 entirely with this configuration.

 The following table summarizes the key evaluation metrics (Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), Root Mean Squared Error (RMSE), Median Absolute Error (MedAE), and R-squared (R2) Score) for each model on the test datasets:

 | Year |   Model  |   MAE  |   MAPE   |   RMSE   |  MedAE   | R2 Score  |